-The CSU must assess the academic preparation of international students.
+The California State University must assess the academic preparation of international students.
 For this purpose, "international students" include those who hold U.S. temporary visas as students, exchange visitors, or in other non-immigrant classifications.
 The CSU uses separate requirements and application filing dates in the admission of international students.
 Verification of English proficiency (see the section on TOEFL Requirement) for undergraduate applicants, financial resources, and academic performance are each important considerations for admission.
 Academic records from educational institutions outside of the United States must be on file no later than the established document deadline date.
 Documents not in English must be accompanied by certified English translations.

 San Francisco State University considers applications and accepts qualified applicants for admission to the University according to the International Student Application Calendar.
 (Earlier application deadlines may be enforced by various academic departments, please check with the department for earlier deadlines).

 All F-1/J-1 visa international students must be formally admitted and enrolled in a declared major.
 They may not be enrolled in the University in non-degree status unless through a College of Extended Learning approved program.

 International Student Application Calendar

-Application periods for San Francisco State University may change.
-Earlier application deadlines may be enforced by various academic departments, please check with the department for earlier deadlines.
+Application periods for San Francisco State may change.
+Earlier application deadlines may be enforced by various academic departments; please check with the department for earlier deadlines.
 For the most current information, see the Future Students page on the SF State Web site.

 Undergraduate Application Periods